314pies/Paths/README.md

 # Paths
+An ios app for recording journeys.
+(Xcode Project)

 ## Concept
 Each journey is composed of nodes.
 Connecting the nodes will eventually form a path, and each path is a unique story.